How To Remove Nails From Wood?

 Use a cat’s-paw pry bar to get your nails off without a hammer.

 Grab a hammer and a pry bar for the cat’s paws.
-You’ll need two tools this time around, but you’ll need a pry bar instead of a block.
+You’ll need two tools this time, but you’ll need a pry bar instead of a block.
 However, you should be aware that a cat’s paw pry bar will harm the hardwood surface before we continue.
 This pry bar isn’t the best choice if you want to keep the wood’s natural beauty.
-It will inevitably penetrate the wood and inflict lasting harm.
-Instead, you can use pry bars to remove bent and galvanized nails with relative ease.
-With a hammer, you’re probably not going to be able to remove those.
+It will inevitably penetrate the timber and inflict lasting harm.
+Instead, you can use pry bars to easily remove bent and galvanized nails.
+With a hammer, you’ll probably not be able to remove those.

 Position the pry bar properly.
 Place the pointed end of your cat’s paw pry bar near the nail you wish to remove.
 Use the hammer to drive the pry bar into the wood next.
 The claws of the bar will snag the nail if you aim your punches toward them.
 Get the claws to hold on tight to the nail.
 Nail removal using a pry bar is easy.
 You don’t need to employ particular methods to get the job done.
 You can only pray that the nail will come out when you take the pry bar and pull on it.